04 Feb What is Sorbolene & Is It Good For Your Skin?

 You should now have a good understanding of what is Sorbolene and why, when it comes to beauty products, the cheapest is not always the best.
 Unfortunately, Sorbolene is so well ingrained in the beauty product vernacular that everyone from well-meaning family members to highly trained dermatologists are likely to recommend Sorbolene as a moisturiser or treatment for various skin conditions.

 Rather than using harmful chemicals on your skin, take the time to find beauty products that will nourish and hydrate your skin.
-The friendly team at Clinica Lase, your local skin clinic, will be happy to recommend beauty products that will nourish and benefit your body, rather than cause harm.
+Société’s Calming Relief Balm contains natural ingredients, such as aloe vera and shea butter, to eliminate skin dryness.
+For a full body moisturiser, try Body Therapy by PCA Skin to enhance your skin’s natural moisture levels.
+If you aren’t sure which product is best for your skin, the friendly team at Clinica Lase will be happy to recommend beauty products that will nourish and benefit your body, rather than cause harm.

 If you’re looking for an instant feeling of rejuvenation and rehydration, consider a treatment such as an oxygen facial that treats your body to essential vitamins and minerals, peptides, and antioxidants to leave your skin feeling fresh, lifted, plump, and perfectly hydrated.